 ||||

-Hull has a relatively low percentage of deliveries to mothers from Black, Asian and Minority Ethnic groups compared to England, but the percentage in Hull is considerably higher than some local authorities across the Yorkshire and the Humber region.
+Hull has a relatively low percentage of deliveries to mothers from minority ethnic backgrounds compared to England, but the percentage in Hull is considerably higher than some local authorities within the Humber area (East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire), but lower than Sheffield, Leeds and the local authorities to the west of Leeds namely Bradford, Calderdale and Kirklees).

 Compared with benchmark